ICTools/secret2env/README.md

 - `--secretName` (-s): The name of the secret in AWS Secrets Manager.

 - `--region` (-r): The AWS region where the secret is stored (e.g., eu-west-3).

+- `--outputDir` (-r): The directory where the .env file will be saved.